Gituser143/HDFS-Sim/ResearchPaper/algorithm.md

 Let H(d) be the heartbeat information sent out by each datanode.
 H(d) for a datnode would contain information about the amount of blocks in the datanode which have turned cold based on a last accessed time parameter l for the particular block of data.
 Thus the information a heartbeat sends H(d) is modified to contain an array(B) of binary values 0,1,0.......n (b1,b2,b3....bn) where n is the total number of blocks in the datanode.

 * 1 implies the block has turned cold based on the last accessed parameter l.
-Here
 * 0 implies the data block is still hot.

 The binary values are determined by the value of lt set globally over the cluster and can be overriden for particular servers.